 You can also keep them for a longer time so when the winter comes they can come in handy because it will be harder for you to find fresh bugs.

 Why are grass and hay important?

 What to feed chickens?
-Give them a fresh vegetables and calcium for high quality eggs
+Give them a fresh vegetable and calcium for high-quality eggs